-The Pontifical Council for Social Communication, which Pope Francis merged into the Dicastery for Communication in 2016, has consistently encouraged Catholic media to engage with media from other Christian denominations, particularly those not in communion with Rome.
+The Pontifical Council for Social Communication, which Pope Francis merged into the Dicastery for Communication in 2016, consistently encouraged Catholic media to engage with media from other Christian denominations, particularly those not in communion with Rome.
 Among its numerous recommendations, Catholic media are urged to:

 – Foster Mutual Understanding: Help both Catholics and non-Catholics better understand one another by presenting accurate and respectful information about other Christian denominations.